mozilla/network-pulse-api/README.md

 Based on the filter specified, the response payload will accordingly contain a `created`, `published`, and/or `favorited` property, each of whose value is a list of their corresponding entry objects.

+The order of the entries returned for each filter can be specified using the corresponding ordering query argument.
+The value of the query argument should be the entry field (prefixed with `-` for descending order) to use for ordering.
+The supported ordering arguments are:
+- `?created_ordering`: Specify the order of entries created by this profile.
+- `?published_ordering`: Specify the order of entries published by this profile.
+- `?favorited_ordering`: Specify the order of entries bookmarked/favorited by this profile.

+For example, `?created&created_ordering=-id` will return the entries created by the profile reverse ordered by the entry `id`.

 The schema of the entry objects is specified below:

 ```